bobleesj/cifkit/paper.md

 incorrect loop values and missing fractional coordinates, by standardizing and filtering out ill-formatted files.
 The package also preprocesses atomic site labels, transforming labels such as 'M1' into 'Fe1' in files with atomic mixing for enhanced visualization and pattern matching.
-Beyond error correction, `cifkit` offers functionalities to copy, move, and sort files based on attributes such as coordination numbers, space groups, unit cells, and shortest distances.
+Beyond preprocessing, `cifkit` offers functionalities to copy, move, and sort files based on attributes such as coordination numbers, space groups, unit cells, and shortest distances.
 It excels in visualizing and cataloging CIF files, organizing them by supercell